sims-bit/Milestone-Project-One.github.io/README.md

 The site was tested on various screen sizes through Dev Tools to ensure website responsiveness across a variety of .

 #### Manual Testing
-- I tested the links and anchored images of the site to ensure its working.
+- Testing the anchored images on the landing page of the site to
 - I tested that the social media button works and takes you to a new window
 - I tested that the contact form submit button worked, resulting in the information being sent to the code institute form dump.
+- Testing that the additional information was required within the form.
+- Clicking the links in the navigation will take you to the correct pages.
+- Checking the navigation works on all pages.
+- Checking the images are not stretched or pixelated larger screens.

 #### Bugs and Fixes